Economic Update

 Textile and clothing industry evolution

-Looking forward, managers’ confidence slightly improved across the entire value chain.
+Looking forward, managers’ confidence improved across the entire value chain.

-The T&C sector showed poor economic performances during the third quarter of 2023, demonstrating persistent tough market conditions.
-The textile industry managed to stabilise production volumes on a quarter-to-quarter basis, but suffered a sustained drop in EU exports and a deterioration of business activity.
-In the clothing segment, despite a growth in exports outside the EU, turnover evolution turned negative and output reported the strongest decline since the Covid-19 crisis.
-Finally, the labour market evolution in the textile industry indicated a slight decline but turned positive in the clothing sector.
-Besides labour shortages and weak demand, rising costs remained among the biggest challenges companies are facing.
+The T&C sector showed stable economic performances during the fourth quarter of 2023, as a result of slowly improving market conditions.
+The textile industry managed to stabilise business activity, on a quarter-to-quarter basis.
+In the clothing segment, turnover evolution brightened only marginally, while output reported a slight drop.
+Similarly, the labour market evolution remained broadly stable in the textile industry but indicated a slight decline in the clothing sector.
+Besides labour shortages and weak demand, input costs were still impacting companies in the sector.
+Finally, the EU27 trade deficit improved, resulting mainly from a decrease in clothing imports and more dynamic exports.

 These trends are in line with the broader economic performance of the European economy.
-The European Commission reported[1] that the EU economy has lost momentum in the first 3 quarters of 2023, following a robust post-pandemic expansion.
+The European Commission reported1 that the real GDP barely grew in the first three quarters of 2023 and contracted towards year-end.
 The loss of growth momentum has been underpinned by the lack of a solid growth driver, with weakness especially in consumption but also on the external side.
-Private consumption broadly stagnated on aggregate, as nominal wage growth continued to lag behind inflation.
-On the external side, global trade provided little support.
-On the output side, gross value added in industry was held back by weak demand and high energy costs.
+Increasing wages, continued employment growth and further slowing of inflation are expected to lift the purchasing power of households in 2024 and 2025, boosting consumption.
+According to the Commission forecasts, economic activity is expected to gradually pick up, with EU GDP increasing by 1.3% in 2024 and 1.7% in 2025.

-Looking forward, the business sentiment in the T&C industry is improving, suggesting that economic activity will expand in the next quarter.
-The EU Business Confidence indicator² for the months ahead picked up in the textile industry, driven by an improvement of all its components (i.e. managers’ expectations of production for the months ahead, their assessment of order-book levels and adequacy of stocks of finished products).
-Also the business sentiment in the clothing sector improved slightly in December, as managers were somewhat more positive about the current level of overall order books and the adequacy of stocks of finished products.
-By contrast, production expectations in the clothing industry deteriorated further.
+Looking forward, the business sentiment in the T&C industry is improving and getting closer to the long term average, suggesting that economic activity will expand in the first half of 2024.
+The EU Business Confidence2 indicator for the months ahead picked up in the clothing industry, driven by an improvement of all its components (i.e. managers’ expectations of production for the months ahead, their assessment of order-book levels and adequacy of stocks of finished products).
+Also the business sentiment in the textile sector improved in March, as managers were somewhat more positive about their production expectations and the adequacy of stocks of finished products.
+By contrast, the assessment of order-book levels in the textile industry deteriorated.

 Get your copy now!